Aimovig (Erenumab)

 What If You Miss a Dose?

-Important: Do not use a double dose to make up for a missed dose.
+Important: Never double the dose of Aimovig to compensate for a missed dose.

 Side Effects